 Here in verse 5 we find Paul doing something that is remarkable and intimate.
 We see him and this entourage on their knees praying together.
 Now you might ask, "What is so remarkable and intimate about that?"
 I would like to point out to you that in the span of just eight verses; from Acts 20:36 to Acts 21:5, we find Paul praying with two very different groups of people.
 Yes, both groups are believers.
 But if you will recall, the Ephesian group of Acts 20:36 were made up of people that Paul had invested three years of his life.
 These were dear companions and those who had served by his side.
 Coming to Acts 21:5, we find those who were not longtime friends of Paul.
 He had just met these people some seven days earlier.
 But would you notice something here in the text; Luke records that they all came to the beach-men, women, and children-to pray with him.
 Paul knew that it pleases the Lord to pray with and for one another.
-By the time

-Paul finds himself on this beach, his letters to the Thessalonians we already about 5 to 7 years old.
-And what did Paul write in 1 Thessalonians 5:16-18?
-He wrote:
+Turning to 1 Thessalonians 5:16-18, by the time Paul finds himself on this beach, his letters to the Thessalonians we already about 5 to 7 years old.
+And what had Paul written to the Thessalonians?